The Dietetic Internship prepares individuals for professional practice in hospitals, clinics, public health agencies and food service management.

 - Manage safety and sanitation issues related to food service

-At the end of the rotation the student's preceptors will complete an evaluation provided by the academic affiliate program.
+At the end of the internship, the student's preceptors complete an evaluation provided by the academic affiliate program.

 Mayo School of Health Sciences is committed to developing and maintaining the best education programs.
 The curriculum and other aspects of this program are assessed constantly and changed as necessary to ensure the highest quality training.